Qualifications and their levels

 - NZQA website - understanding New Zealand qualifications

-Information about New Zealand tertiary qualifications should always state their level, as this gives important information about how much work is involved.
+Information about qualifications should always state their level, which indicates how much work's involved.
 For example, these certificates in applied science have very different requirements for learners:

 - Graduate Certificate in Applied Science (Level 7).